RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

 # Question 4.1

 In this question have to implement a histogram equalization in a video.
-Below there is two videos, the first one is the input video in gray scale and the second one is the output after histogram equalization.
-There isn't much to talk about this code, first there is a calculation of the histogram image and it is shown in image, and later the equalizeHist function of opencv equalizes the histogram of a grayscale image.
+Below there are two videos, the first one is the input video in grayscale and the second one is the output after histogram equalization.
+There isn't much to talk about in this code, first, there is a calculation of the histogram image and it is shown in the image, and later the equalizeHist function of OpenCV equalizes the histogram of a grayscale image.

 <iframe width="840" height="600"
 src="https://www.youtube.com/embed/476-7_mJKEc">